Arcades Project: Structure

 The project's structure is idiosyncratic.
 The convolutes correspond to letters of the alphabet; the individual sections of text— sometimes individual lines, sometimes multi-paragraph analyses —are ordered with square brackets, starting from [A1,1].
 This numbering system comes from the pieces of folded paper that Benjamin wrote on, with [A1a,1] denoting the third page of his 'folio.'
 Additionally, Benjamin included cross-references at the end of some sections.
 These were denoted by small boxes enclosing the word (e.g., ■ Fashion ■).

 The sections of text are at times Benjamin's own thoughts, and at other times consecutive quotations.
 These two types of textual sections are differentiated in their typography, with a large typeface for his writing and a smaller one for citations.
 This convention comes from the German version, but has no basis in Benjamin's manuscript.
 The convolutes also make extensive use of epigraphs from obscure publications.

 Publication history

 The notes and manuscript for the Arcades Project and much of Benjamin's correspondence had been entrusted to Benjamin's friend Georges Bataille before Benjamin fled Paris under Nazi occupation.
 Bataille, who worked as a librarian at the Bibliothèque Nationale, hid the manuscript in a closed archive at the library where it was eventually discovered after the war.

 The full text of Benjamin's unfinished magnum opus was published in English translation by Harvard University Press in 1999 after years of difficult editorial work undertaken by Rolf Tiedemann, the editor of the landmark 1982 German edition.
-The book is hailed by some as one of the milestones of 20th-century literary criticism, history and critical theory.
-Others, such as Mark Lilla, describe the Arcades project as one of Benjamin's lesser works, suggesting that its importance has been vastly overstated.
-Lilla argues that apart from occasional flashes of humor and insight, Benjamin's surviving version of the Arcades Project is largely tedious and uninteresting.

-The publication of the Arcades Project has given rise to controversy over the methods employed by the editors and their decisions involving the ordering of the fragments.
-Critics argue that this reconstruction makes the book akin to a multi-layered palimpsest.
 The Arcades Project, as it stands, is often claimed to be a forerunner to postmodernism.

+A monument dedicated to Walter Benjamin in Portbou carries the name Passagen.